VEckardt/IMConfig/README.md

 mksis.apiSession.defaultPassword=<password>

 How To Run:

-go to "<your server>:port/IMConfig" and press enter.
+- go to "your server:port/IMConfig" and press enter.
 You should see the Report overview page

 Issues: